tholok97/imt2291-project1/README.md

 * Do the steps above (the first step is unnecessary).
 * The project also needs write access to the `db_data` directory.
 This is where the database will end up.
 * You need to have `docker` and `docker-compose` installed.
+* You need to install the database somehow.. this is not automatic. `docker exec -it <name-of-db-container> bash` and adding it manually is one alternative.
 * `docker-compose up -d` should now build and run the service.
 Check `docker-compose.yml` file for details.

 ## Test